The Lunar Resources Registry is a transparent registry of Public (non-commercial) and Commercial (private) activity on

-The Lunar Resources Registry (LRR) provides actionable data, insight and records about the available resources on the moon.
-The data provided by the LRR in terms of the size, grade, volume, and location of any given resource will give a better understanding to support investment decisions in exploration and possible extraction missions of lunar resources.
+The LRR provides actionable data, insight and records about the available resources on the moon.
+These insights in terms of the size, grade, volume, and location of any given resource will give a better understanding to support investment decisions in exploration and possible extraction missions of lunar resources.